ghc-proposals/ghc-proposals/proposals/0000-unbanged-strict-patterns.rst

         z = ()
           where 3# = 4#

     Evaluating ``z`` results in ``()``.
-The ``3#`` pattern is not an unlifted pattern, according to the rules above.
+The ``3#`` pattern is not an unlifted-var pattern, according to the rules above.
 This is a change in the implementation compared to GHC 8.0, but the behavior described here seems more in keeping with the specification of lazy bindings in Haskell.

 5.